-ENT and Allergy Specialists can provide a full range of testing and treatment options for pediatric allergies and asthma.
-Visit our Asthma and Allergy page to learn more about how we can help you.
+ENT and Allergy Specialists can provide a full range of testing and treatment options for pediatric allergies.
+Visit our Allergy page to learn more about how we can help you.

 For certain allergic conditions, Sublingual Immunotherapy may be recommended.

 PEDIATRIC SINUS DISORDERS

 Children can suffer from several sinus disorders that cause irritation, blockages, and trouble with breathing or sleeping.
 While these conditions are common in adults as well, ENT and Allergy Specialists physicians take special care in diagnosing and treating our young patients.
 To learn more about common sinus conditions and treatments offered, visit our Sinus Disorders section.

 Sinus conditions common in children include: